Mayank1105-data/billing_software/README.md

-# billing_software using pure python with libraries
+# billing_software using pure python with libraries like tkinter